Markus Ziereis

-Markus Ziereis (born 26 August 1992) is a German professional footballer who plays as a forward for SpVgg Bayreuth.
+Markus Ziereis (born 26 August 1992) is a German professional footballer who plays as a forward for Regionalliga side VfB Oldenburg.

 Club career

-Ziereis began his career with TSV 1860 Munich and made his 2.
-Bundesliga debut for the club in November 2012, as a half-time substitute for Sebastian Maier in a 2–2 draw with 1.
-FC Union Berlin.
+Ziereis began his career with 1860 Munich and made his 2.
+Bundesliga debut for the club in November 2012, as a half-time substitute for Sebastian Maier in a 2–2 draw with Union Berlin.
 In 2013, he joined FSV Frankfurt.
-In order to get more playing time, he was loaned to SV Darmstadt 98.
+In order to get more playing time, he was loaned to Darmstadt 98.
 In 2014, he joined Chemnitzer FC.

-After one season, he returned to SSV Jahn Regensburg.
+After one season, he returned to Jahn Regensburg.
 During the 2015–16 season he contributed 19 goals in 31 league matches to Regensburg's promotion from the Regionalliga Bayern to the 3.
 Liga.
 His following season was blighted by injuries and he lost his place in the starting lineup, making just 10 substitute appearances.

 On 10 August 2017, Ziereis returned to 1860 Munich, thereby moving two tiers down, leaving newly promoted 2.
 Bundesliga club Regensburg to play in the Regionalliga Bayern.

 He joined SpVgg Bayreuth in June 2020.

+He joined VfB Oldenburg in July 2023.
+He made his debut in a 4–0 win against Kilia Kiel, where he also scored his first league goal for the club.